Rumors of equine mutilation in France in 2020: Investigations

-At the beginning of September 2020, according to Jacques Diacono of the Office central de lutte contre les atteintes à l'environnement et à la santé publique, the human origin of the mutilations was only certified in 20 to 25% of cases.
+At the beginning of September 2020, initial reports stated that the human origin of the mutilations was only certain in 20 to 25% of cases.
 The possibility of scavengers was also raised.
 Jacky Cordonnier, historian of religions and specialist in sectarian movements (MIVILUDES), attributed the abuse and mutilation to witchcraft rituals, in particular those aimed at appropriating the animal's strength by recovering its blood, eyes or ears.

-As of September 8, 153 investigations had been opened throughout France in connection with this case.
+By September 8, 153 investigations had been opened throughout France in connection with this case.

 In the town of Arnac-la-Poste, searches were carried out by the gendarmerie services, who were in contact with the national gendarmerie, to check whether there had already been any similarities in investigations at national level.
 Numerous leads existed in the search for a perpetrator or possible imitators, but none were successful.

-Holidaymakers' vehicles had been wrongly reported (leading to their harassment), and accusations incriminating young suspects, attributed to a vet, were proven false.

-At the end of August, rumors of horse mutilations in Pouzauges and Talmont-Saint-Hilaire, Vendée, turned out to be false.